scottvr/phart/README.md

 ### ANSI color edge paths

 ANSI color support turned out more interesting than I expected.
-Not completely satisfied with it, I ended up enabling three modes to the feature: color by source, color by target, and color by path.
+Not completely satisfied with it, I ended up enabling four modes to the feature: color by source, color by target, color by path, and color by edge attributes.
 Here's an example of `edge_anchors=ports`, `colors=source`, using a graph of Golang package dependencies.

 <img width="700" height="600" alt="go-package-dependencies" src="https://github.com/user-attachments/assets/932ce0db-cc4e-42ce-b77e-895ecf80fb56" />